 Speak To Your Manager

 If you have concerns about not getting the kinds of projects to work on that you’d like, speak to your manager.
 This is helpful because it informs them of your desire to be on the best IT projects, and can help you identify why you don’t get these roles.

 Perhaps your manager isn’t aware those are the kinds of projects you want.
 Maybe they think you’re happy doing what you’re doing.
 Letting them know about the kind of work you want to do will help them put you onto these projects.

 It can also help to identify why you don’t get these roles.
 Perhaps your manager considered you but decided not to give you a role on these IT projects.
 They can provide some feedback or some reasoning about this.
 If they do, you should try to stay objective and not emotional, as mentioned above.
 Learn what skills you need (such as communication) or what you need to improve on to be able to move on to some of these projects.

 After you’ve done your self-assessment, or spoken to your manager about these kinds of projects, you should have some idea on what the differences are or what the reasons are that you’re not getting on to the best IT projects.

 You now have the opportunity to work on these skills or the traits that are needed to get onto the projects.
 Perhaps the experience is an issue – this can be improved with time.
-Perhaps you need to enhance your technical skills, by getting more experience in a certain technology or area.
+Perhaps you need to enhance your technical skills, by getting more experience in a certain technology or area, or taking an online course.
 This is something you can actively control and improve.